jaschwanda/page-solutions/README.md

 The Page-Solutions cache features and options are configured on a page by page basis.

+## Page Options ##
+The Page-Solutions plugin adds the following page options:

+   * **Accepts arguments** - The page can be called with an argument string that follows the page URL.
+This argument string can be used to pass information into widgets that have been designed to use this feature.
+This option is disabled if this page is a parent page.

+The Page-Solutions plugin options are configured on a page by page basis.

 ## Installation ##
 The Page-Solutions plugin follows the standard WordPress <a href="https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation">manual plugin installation</a> procedure:
 1. Clone or Download the Page-Solutions archive to your computer.